-The monetary value of a property depends on factors like its location, size, etc. In turn, a deposit’s monetary value depends on the property’s valuation.
+The monetary value of a property depends on factors like its location, whether it is detached or terraced, size, etc. In turn, a deposit’s monetary value depends on the property’s valuation.

 In the United Kingdom, the buyer must have at least 5% of the property saved to pay the deposit.
 However, first-time buyers can be demanded for up to 15%.